TosbackCgusBridge-Bot/CGUs-versions/Target/Privacy Policy.md

 If you are a California resident and have an established business relationship with us, you can request a notice disclosing the categories of personal information we have shared with third parties, for the third parties’ direct marketing purposes, during the preceding calendar year.
 To request a notice, please submit your request to Target Corporation, Attn: California Shine the Light Inquiry, P.O.
 Box 9350 Minneapolis, MN 55440.
 Please allow 30 days for a response.

 If you are a California resident under 18 years old and a registered user, you can request that we remove content or information that you have posted to our website or other online services.
 Note that fulfilment of the request may not ensure complete or comprehensive removal (e.g., if the content or information has been reposted by another user).
-To request removal of content or information, please contact us or call 800-440-0680.
+To request removal of content or information, please email guest.relations@target.com or call 800-440-0680.

 How Do You Access and Update Your Personal Information?

 In order to keep your personal information accurate and complete, you can access or update some of it in the following ways:

 *   If you have created a Target.com account, you can log in to review and update your account information, including contact, billing, and shipping information.
-*   Contact us with your current contact information and the personal information you would like to access.
+*   Email guest.relations@target.com or call 800-440-0680 with your current contact information and the personal information you would like to access.
 We will provide you the personal information requested if reasonably available, or will describe the types of personal information we typically collect.

 How Is Your Personal Information Protected?